ddoeppner/ONE-Record/working_draft/API/docs/logistics-objects.md

 ## Response

-A successful request MUST return a `HTTP/1.1 201 Created` status code and the following HTTP headers parameters MUST be present in the response:
+A successful request MUST return a `HTTP/1.1 204 No Content` status code and the following HTTP headers parameters MUST be present in the response:

 | Header | Description                 | Example                |
 | -------------------- |  ----- |   -------------------------------- |